 Pure Expectations Theory

 We can also call it an Expectations Theory.
-As per this theory, one can use the current long-term rates to forecast the future short term rates.
+As per this theory, one can use the current long-term rates to forecast future short-term rates.
 Or, we can say, it presents the return on one bond on the basis of the return of other bonds.
-For example, the yield of a two-year bond would be similar to the yields of two one-year bonds.
+For example, the yield of a two-year bond would be similar to the yield of two one-year bonds.

 Liquidity Preference Theory

-It is also a type of Expectations Theory.
-However, it assumes that investors have a liking for short term bonds more than for the long term bonds.
-This is because uncertainty is more with the long term bonds and they are also less liquid.
-And, if investors go for a long term bond, they demand a premium for the extra risk.
+Liquidity preference theory is also a type of Expectations Theory.
+However, it assumes that investors have a liking for short-term bonds more than for long-term bonds.
+This is because uncertainty is more with the long-term bonds, and they are also less liquid.
+And, if investors go for a long-term bond, they demand a premium for the extra risk.

 Preferred Habitat Theory